joedrago/colorist/docs/Usage.md

     -j,--jobs JOBS           : Number of jobs to use when working.
 0 for as many as possible (default) -v,--verbose             : Verbose mode.
     --cmm WHICH,--cms WHICH  : Choose Color Management Module/System: auto (default), lcms, colorist (built-in, uses when possible)
-    --deflum LUMINANCE       : Choose the default/fallback luminance value in nits when unspecified (default: 300) --hlglum LUMINANCE       : Alternative to --deflum, hlglum chooses an appropriate diffuse white for --deflum based on peak HLG lum.
+    --deflum LUMINANCE       : Choose the default/fallback luminance value in nits when unspecified (default: 80) --hlglum LUMINANCE       : Alternative to --deflum, hlglum chooses an appropriate diffuse white for --deflum based on peak HLG lum.
                                (--hlglum and --deflum are mutually exclusive as they are two ways to set the same value.)

 Input Options:
-    -i,--iccin file.icc      : Override source ICC profile. default is to use embedded profile (if any), or sRGB@deflum
+    -i,--iccin file.icc      : Override source ICC profile. default is to use embedded profile (if any), or sRGB@deflum --frameindex INDEX       : Choose the source frame from an image sequence (AVIF only, defaults to frame 0)

 Output Profile Options:
     -o,--iccout file.icc     : Override destination ICC profile.
 Disables all other output profile options